GL-Li/vimwiki/docker_kubernetes.md

 ### concept: tmpfs vs writable layer

-- why need them?
+**what is tmpfs mounts?**
+    - mount host memory to a container directory with `docker run --tmpfs /container/dir1 --tmpfs /container/dir2 ...`.
+    - Deleted when the container is stopped.
+    - Keep in mind that tmpfs may exaust host memory.

+**why need tmpfs?**
     - For temporary storage for this container
+    - Very fast in writing and reading.

+**what is writable layer**?
-- writable layer: a thin layer on top of a container.
+    - a thin layer on top of a container.
 All files to container directories without being mounted to host will be written here.
 These files co-exist with the container until the container is deleted.

-- tmpfs mounts: mount host memory to a container directory.
-Deleted when the container is stopped.
-Keep in mind that tmpfs may exaust host memory.
+    - it is part of hard drive where the container is stored, so read and write is slow compared to tmpfs

 ### concept: protect container subdirectory from bind mounts